darusakov/RusakovLab.github.io/tools.md

    **instructions on how to unpack and set it up after** **[[Registration at our FORUM]](https://forum.neuroalgebra.net/ucp.php?mode=register){:target="_blank"}**.

-   **Open Source Commitment:** Our software packages are open for you to download, install, and explore under the MIT license.
+   **OPEN SOURCE COMMITMENT:** Our software packages are open for you to download, install, and explore under the MIT license.